Phoenix Office

 Alcohol Concentration of .08 or More

-The crime of having an alcohol concentration of .08 or more within two hours of driving, a violation of Section 28-1381(A)(2), Arizona Revised Statutes, requires the state to prove, beyond a reasonable doubt, that:
+The crime of having an lcohol concentration of 0.08 or more within two hours of driving or being in actual physical control of the vehicle and the alcohol concentration results from alcohol consumed either before or while driving or being in actual physical control of the vehicle, a violation of Section 28-1381(A)(2), Arizona Revised Statutes, requires the state to prove, beyond a reasonable doubt, that:

 The statute in Arizona provides that it is unlawful for any person under the influence of intoxicating liquor to drive a vehicle within this state.
 The law further provides that, in any criminal prosecution, the amount of alcohol in the defendant’s blood or breath gives rise to the following presumptions: